Take advantage of low fees and competitive exchange rates when sending money to Canada.

 How do international money transfers work?

-An international money transfer allows you to send money to a recipient overseas.
-Generally, a transfer involves you providing funds to a bank or an independent transfer provider, which then sends the money to your recipient in another country — in this case, Canada.
-This can be done in person, over the phone, through a mobile app or online.
-You can use cash, a credit or debit card, or transfer funds from your bank account, which will then either be deposited into your recipient’s bank account or mobile wallet, or made available as cash for them to pick up at a location in their country.Back to top
+An international money transfer allows you to send money to a recipient in another country by providing funds to a bank or an independent transfer provider.
+They will send the money to your recipient where they can pick it up in person, over the phone, through a mobile app or online.
+You can use cash, a credit or debit card or transfer funds from your bank account, which will then either be deposited into your recipient’s bank account, mobile wallet, or made available as cash for them to pick up at a physical location.

 Banks versus money transfer services